Things We Said Today: BBC Radio and live versions

 British law in the 1960s compelled BBC Radio to play material recorded especially for the medium.
 In keeping with this practice, the Beatles played "Things We Said Today" twice for radio, recording for the BBC Light Programmes Top Gear and From Us to You on 14 and 17 July 1964, respectively.
 The former, broadcast two days later, was the first Top Gear programme to run on BBC Radio 1.
 EMI included this performance on the album Live at the BBC, released in the UK and US on 30 November and 6 December 1994, respectively.
 The album achieved number one on the UK Music Week top 75 and number three on the Billboard 200.

 The Beatles regularly performed an abbreviated version of the song during their 1964 North American tour.
 MacDonald writes the song's combination of "ease and effectiveness" secured its inclusion in their set list.
 Capitol, hoping to release a live album of the band in the US market, recorded their 23 August 1964 concert at the Hollywood Bowl in Los Angeles but deemed the recording of insufficient quality for release.
 In 1977, Capitol approached Martin and engineer Geoff Emerick to re-edit the tapes, along with a 30 August 1965 concert.
 EMI released the resulting album, The Beatles at the Hollywood Bowl, on 6 May 1977, with "Things We Said Today" sequenced as the sixth track, between "Can't Buy Me Love" and "Roll Over Beethoven".
 Apple released a remixed and remastered version of the album on 9 September 2016, re-titled as Live at the Hollywood Bowl.
 Calling the song "often-overlooked", Beatles writer Robert Rodriguez writes that the live version of "Things We Said Today" features a "rave-up bridge".
 Unterberg suggests that, while the song is often overlooked in modern-day listening, its inclusion in the Beatles' 1964 set list points to its major contemporaneous impact.

+Other versions

+Bob Dylan released a rendition of the track for the 2014 tribute album The Art of McCartney.
+It remains the only Beatles song that Dylan has officially recorded a cover of, though he has performed "Yesterday" and "Something" in a 1970 jam session recording and a 2002 live performance, respectively.